-The Dads of Richmond Kids (DoRKs) group is associated with The Fathering Project’s School Program, which assists fathers to be the best parents they can be.
+The Dads of Richmond Kids (DoRKs) group is associated with The Fathering Project’s School Program.
 The main aim is to create, foster and promote stronger connections between dads and their kids, by way of organised events and activities.
 The group enables dads to connect and support each other in the challenging job of being an effective parent and father figure.

 The term ‘dads’ encompasses both fathers and ‘father figures’, such as step-dads, foster dads or carers, an uncle, cousin, grandfather, male family friend or relative or even a school friend’s dad.
 Essentially, any male figure that would like to be involved with the group or bring Richmond kids along to our events.
 If kids want to attend an event and have no father figure available at the time, parents can get in touch with the organisers who will do their best to accommodate and include everyone.

 Each year the DoRKs organise a number of events designed to achieve their aims.
 Events include ‘dads and kids’ activities and family activities, such as a camp, the ‘Richmond Cup’ billy cart race and river bike rides.
 In addition, ‘dads-only’ events are held, such as a bowls night or pub quiz.
 Events may include a speaker from The Fathering Project, to talk about the benefits of being an effective father figure and to encourage dads to learn more about the important work of the Fathering Project.